Guaranteed Asset Protection Policies – how they work.

 You can contact the FOS at:

 Getting Additional Information

 Filing a GAP Insurance Claim

-Once you have spoken to your motor insurer, you can contact your GAP provider at the earliest possible opportunity – if everything is being processed at a similar time by your motor insurer and your GAP insurer then it prevents any delay in receiving the settlement.
+Once you have spoken to your motor insurer, you can contact your Guaranteed Asset Protection provider at the earliest possible opportunity – if everything is being processed at a similar time by your motor insurer and your GAP insurer then it prevents any delay in receiving the settlement.